Three arrested amid heated day of protests at Parliament

 "It is appalling children cannot play the sport they love because their parents love them enough to not jab them."

-While the protesters have united under the banner of opposing mandates, the Herald viewed a vast array of concerns, including misinformation about vaccines and natural immunity, along with protests about Oranga Tamariki and even about saving Marsden Point near Whangārei.
+While the protesters have united under the banner of opposing mandates, the Herald viewed a vast array of concerns, including misinformation about vaccines and natural immunity, along with protests about Oranga Tamariki, Three Waters reforms and even about saving Marsden Point near Whangārei.

-Politicians have been universal in their condemnation of the protest messages - particularly around vaccine misinformation, while also supporting their right to protest.
+Politicians have been universal in their condemnation of the protest messages around vaccine misinformation, while also supporting their right to protest.

+No MP has gone to greet the protesters, as often happens during protests at Parliament.

-The Prime Minister said says while she was concerned about misinformation running through a protest group outside Parliament, their right to be there is "a part of New Zealand".
+The Prime Minister said while she was concerned about misinformation, their right to be there was "a part of New Zealand".

 "I've seen a range of protests over my time and this is certainly not large in scale.
 And not representative of the vast majority of New Zealanders."